DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Conclusion, Discussion, and Future Work

 \subsection{Real-robot Experiments}

 The real robot experiments adopted the Franka Emika robot to grasp and manipulate different objects according to task descriptions.
-The RealSense camera observed the multi-view RGB-D images and generated point clouds as observation.
+The RealSense camera observed the multi-view RGB-D images and generated point clouds as observations.
 The end-effector was the Robotiq 2F-140 gripper.
 A supporter was placed to lift the objects, which enlarged the workspace of the robot arm.
-We filtered out the supporter in the point cloud.
-For each object, we transferred the trained model in simulation to the real robot and sampled 10 grasps for seen and unseen task (Table~\ref{tab:task_descriptions}).
+We filtered out the supporters in the point cloud.
+For each object, we transferred the trained model in simulation to the real robot and sampled 10 grasps for seen and unseen tasks (Table~\ref{tab:task_descriptions}).

 One big challenge in the real-world experiment was the partial observation of the point cloud.
 Unlike point clouds sampled from simulated meshes, the camera-generated point clouds had an uneven density over different regions.
 For example, the mug handle has a sparser point cloud density than the rim.
 This problem led to a strong Sim2Real gap and failures of fine-tuned conditional models.